Jukebox History 1952-1998

 The Ristaucrat company, founded by Gustave W. Ristau and managed by his three sons

-Alfred G., Harold W., and Arnold E. Ristau had been active in the very early
+Alfred G., Harold W., and Arnold E. Ristau had been active in the very early thirties,

-thirties, but the depression forced them to stop production and sell the Paul H. Smythe
+but the depression forced them to stop production and sell the Paul H. Smythe Jr. patented mechanism to the Rock-Ola

-machines with the Ristaucrat 45 and
+for small inexpensive machines with the Ristaucrat

-they took the largest share of the market.
-Later they even tried with a new
+although it seems they took the largest share of the market.
+Later they even

-concept and made a limited number of 50 Ristaucrat
+tried with a new concept and made a limited number of 50 Ristaucrat

 100 models for export.
 In the early sixties they tried again with a new

-style Melodie-Vendor, made by
+style Melodie-Vendor, made by Vend-It Corporation in Appleton, but

-Vend-It Corporation in Appleton, but still without noticeable success, and they
+still without noticeable success, and they ceased production of jukeboxes

-ceased production of jukeboxes completely in 1964.
-The firm H. C. Evans &
+completely in 1964.
+The firm H. C. Evans & Co. took over the phonograph

-Co. took over the phonograph division of the Mills Novelty Company in December,
+division of the Mills Novelty Company in December, 1948, and continued to

-1948, and continued to produce the Constellation model in 1951.
-After
+produce the Constellation model in 1951.
+After that the company

-and Jewel until March 1955, when the inventory of the phonograph
+until March 1955, when the inventory of the phonograph division was sold to

-division was sold to investor José Tabachnik and Abraham Grinberg, head of the agency Mills Panoramic
+investor José Tabachnik and Abraham Grinberg, head of the agency Mills Panoramic

 in Mexico City, and the firm was liquidated.
 The machinery from the factory was